lsst-sqre/gafaelfawr/docs/configuration.rst

 ``config.oidc.enrollmentUrl``
     If a username was not found for the unique identifier in the ``sub`` claim of the OpenID Connect ID token, redirect the user to this URL.
     This could, for example, be a form where the user can register for access to the deployment, or a page explaining how a user can get access.

+``config.oidc.gidClaim``
+    The claim of the OpenID Connect ID token from which to take the primary GID.
+    Only used if :ref:`GID lookup in LDAP <ldap-user>` is not configured.
+    The default is to not obtain a primary GID from the token.

 ``config.oidc.uidClaim``
     The claim of the OpenID Connect ID token from which to take the numeric UID.